English

 ❃ Viola Da Gamba

 The viola da gamba, derived from the Spanish vihuela de arco in the early 15th century, developed in Rome and became popular in England and France, where its solo repertoire shone in Baroque music.
-The 6- and 7-string basses produced major works by Sainte-Colombe, Marin Marais and others.
-The repertoire for tenor viol and smaller instruments such as the diskant includes compositions by Telemann and C.P.E.
+The 6 and 7-string basses produced major works by Sainte-Colombe, Marin Marais, Forqueray and many other important composers during this period.
+The repertoire for tenor viol and smaller instruments such as the treble viol includes compositions by Telemann and C.P.E.
 Bach, illustrating the richness of this instrument.

 XVI